SeisoLLC/goat/README.md

     EOF
     ```

-1. Configure the goat to skip terrascan scanning.
+1. Configure the goat to skip terrascan and/or mypy scanning.

     ```bash
     uses: seisollc/goat@main
     with:
+      disable_mypy: true
       disable_terrascan: true
     ```